Storyboard P: Performances

 Storyboard P has performed at venues including the Breakin' Convention at Sadler's Wells Theatre, the Massachusetts Museum of Contemporary Art, and Ithaca College, and he was commissioned to appear at Performance Space New York.

 In addition to street dance, Storyboard P has performed in prominent music videos.
 In 2010, he danced in the video for "Close Your Eyes" by The Bullitts.
 In 2012, Storyboard P was featured in the film for Until the Quiet Comes by Flying Lotus, which won the Special Jury Award for Short Film at the Sundance Film Festival, and was identified by Okayplayer as the moment when Storyboard P "hit the mainstream".
-In 2017, Storyboard P was featured in the music video for the song "4:44" by Jay-Z. He was then selected to dance solo in the 2013 video for "Picasso Baby" by Jay-Z, and he did not listen to the track beforehand, instead choosing to improvise his dance performance as he heard the track for the first time.
-By 2017, YouTube videos that included Storyboard P's dancing had reached about 500 million views, due to his appearances on videos by prominent musical artists.
+He was then selected to dance solo in the 2013 video for "Picasso Baby" by Jay-Z, and he did not listen to the track beforehand, instead choosing to improvise his dance performance as he heard the track for the first time.
+In 2017, Storyboard P was featured in the music video for the song "4:44" by Jay-Z. By 2017, YouTube videos that included Storyboard P's dancing had reached about 500 million views, due to his appearances on videos by prominent musical artists.
 Storyboard P also performed in a commercial for the Apple Watch.
+As of 2026, he has appeared in Drake's HIGH FIVE & Little Birdie music videos, which were a part of his successful Iceman episode 4, on May 14, 2026, on Drake's YouTube Channel.